dguest/tagging-performance/README.md

  - `tag-perf-hists`: fill histograms.
 The routine creates histograms from a D3PD and stores them as an HDF5 file.
 For basic usage see `tag-perf-hists -h`.
  - `tag-draw.py`: plot histograms.
 Draws all the histograms using the HDF5 file produced by `tag-perf-hists`.

+## Installing

+This code has been tested on Ubuntu 12.04, Mac OSX, SLC5, and SLC6.
+If your default compiler doesn't support c++11, the `CXX` environment variable must point to a compiler that does.
+Once you've cloned the repository, it should install with

+    make

+This should build the histogram filling executable and run `install/pysetup.py install` which will add the local python modules to your python search path.

 ## Dependencies

 ### Histogram filling: